Azure/enterprise-azure-policy-as-code/Docs/settings-dfc-assignments.md

 ## Defender for Cloud Assignments for Defender Plans

-> [!NOTE]
+!!! note

-> DfC manages the Policy Assignments for Defender Plans when a plan is enabled.
+    DfC manages the Policy Assignments for Defender Plans when a plan is enabled.
 EPAC v9.0.0 and later **never** manage these Policy Assignments.

 ![image.png](Images/dfc-defender-plans-settings.png)